prettydiff/prettydiff/readme.md

 ```

 ### Global install with NPM
-The instructions for installing Pretty Diff globally via NPM do not indicate installing ESLint but the build and test commands will not work without them.
+The instructions for installing Pretty Diff globally via NPM do not indicate installing ESLint but the build and test commands will not work without it.

 ```
 npm install -g eslint